mohnish/rearrange-tabs/README.md

 - Once the changes have been made to the the extension, run `make dist`.
 This will update the `dist` directory with the new files.
 - If for some reason you want to remove the `dist` directory, run `make clean`.
+- It might be necessary to install `make` before you can use it.
+If you encounter an error, open the terminal and run `sudo apt-get install zip make`.

 ## License